 You can ask and intuit in various ways, gathering data from a range of client cues (for instance, their body language).

-You can even make these questions part of your progress check-ins, if you like, using the questionnaire below.
+You can even make these questions part of your progress check-ins, if you like, using our free Deep Health Assessment tool below.

 Often, this simple awareness is enough to spark a conversation about change.

 Or, you can guide clients more deliberately towards noticing what might need their attention.
 (Example: “I find that clients who have trouble sleeping also have trouble managing their appetite… Does that feel true for you?”)

 Of course, as you probably know, telling clients what to do doesn’t work.
 So instead of evaluating your client’s Deep Health Assessment and giving them an “assignment,” ask them: